tustin2121/James_Somerton_Transcripts/_videos/7a4DTkoejG8.md

 </compare>

 11:23
-all right so this is I get segment two um so kinky you were talking about kinky yes I was talking about kinky um and this is kind of the appearance versus reality of asexuality the reality of asexual sexuality is that it is a very broad area and this has troubles translating into the dating World um I can
+ you were talking about kinky
+yes I was talking about kinky um and this is kind of the appearance versus reality of asexuality the reality of asexual sexuality is that it is a very broad area and this has troubles translating into the dating World um I can